Clement L. Vallandigham was an Ohio Congressman and a leader of the Peace Democrats (aka Copperheads) who opposed the American Civil War.

-Spirited overnight by train to Burnside’s Cincinnati headquarters, Vallandigham was imprisoned and charged with violating General Orders, No. 38.
-More specifically, Burnside accused Vallandigham of:
+Spirited overnight by train to Burnside’s Cincinnati headquarters, Burnside imprisoned Vallandigham and charged with violating General Orders, No. 38.
+Specifically, Burnside accused Vallandigham of:

 Publicly expressing, in violation of General Orders No. 38, from Headquarters Department of the Ohio, sympathy for those in arms against the Government of the United States, and declaring disloyal sentiments and opinions, with the object and purpose of weakening the power of the Government in its efforts to suppress an unlawful rebellion.